As a lifelong athlete and exercise enthusiast, I've been impressed by the complex functional abilities and innate poetic intelligence of the body.

 My journey into the health and wellness field began when I graduated from Bauman College in 2013 and became certified as a Nutrition Consultant.
 In 2016, I began attending the Oregon College of Oriental Medicine located in Portland, Oregon, where I received a Master's degree in Acupuncture and Oriental Medicine.
-While in school, I interned at Legacy Good Samaritan Hospital's Pain clinic, which specializes in orthopedic pain conditions and focuses on reducing patient's dependance on opioid medications.
+While in school, I interned at Legacy Good Samaritan Hospital's Pain clinic, which specializes in orthopedic pain conditions and focuses on reducing patient's dependence on opioid medications.
 Also, I completed a Community Health externship at the Quest Center for Integrative Health where I assisted in detoxification and rehabilitation in an out-patient setting using the NADA protocol.
 Further, I had the amazing opportunity of mentoring with nationally renowned acupuncturist, CT Holman, in his private clinic for 6 months.
 For my Master's thesis presentation, I researched and presented on the role that acupuncture and integrative therapies can play in alleviating Ulcerative Colitis.

 Licenses/ Credentials/ Certificates -Nationally certified practitioner of Acupuncture (NCCAOM) - Nationally certified Chinese Herbalist (NCCAOM) - Licensed acupuncturist in the state of Montana - Member of the Montana Association of Acupuncture and Oriental Medicine - Certified in Clean Needle Technique by the Council of Colleges of Acupuncture and Oriental Medicine (CCAOM) - Certified Taiji Instructor by Sifu Mark Parzynski